Engineering Workbench Domain: Modern Infrastructure & IaC Track: Terraform · IaC Sovereignty · Drift Detection

 Q: Why audit the plan.json instead of the live environment?

 A: Auditing the live environment is reactive.
 By auditing the plan.json, you catch drift before it is applied to production.
-This allows you to correct non-sovereign configurations in the code rather than manually rolling back changes in the console.
+This allows you to correct non-sovereign configurations in code rather than manually rolling back console changes after the fact.

-Q: What specific drift patterns does the auditor currently detect?
+Q: What specific drift patterns does the auditor detect?

-A: The engine parses the resource address and the faulty attribute from the JSON.
-It then maps these to a pre-validated HCL template, providing you with the exact block needed to overwrite the drifted state.
+A: The engine parses the resource address and faulty attribute from the JSON, then maps these to a pre-validated HCL template — providing the exact block needed to overwrite the drifted state.

 Q: Can this tool be integrated into a CI/CD pipeline?